 Varying surface conditions, different fabrication methods, or ferrous metals with special chemistries, when combined, make it difficult to produce coatings with uniform appearance.
 These materials require different parameters for pickling (immersion time, solution concentrations, temperatures) and galvanizing (bath temperatures, immersion time) which contribute to varied appearances.
-Different parameters are required for:
+Different process controls are required for:

-- · Coatings such as paint, lacquer, etc. on the steel
+- ♦ Coatings such as paint, lacquer, etc. on the steel

-- · Excessively rusted surfaces
+- ♦ Excessively rusted surfaces

-- Machined surfaces
+- ♦ Machined surfaces

-- · Cast steel
+- ♦ Cast steel

-- Malleable iron
+- ♦ Malleable iron

-- Hot-rolled steel
+- ♦ Hot-rolled steel

-- Cold-rolled steel
+- ♦ Cold-rolled steel

-- · Cast iron, especially with sand inclusions
+- ♦ Cast iron, especially with sand inclusions

-- Pitted surfaces
+- ♦ Pitted surfaces

-- Steel containing excess carbon, phosphorus, manganese, or silicon
+- ◊ Steel with excess carbon, phosphorus, manganese, or silicon

-Many coatings such as paint and lacquer cannot be removed from the steel with the chemical cleaning process used in the galvanizing facility.
+Many coatings such as paint and/or lacquer cannot be removed from the steel with the chemical cleaning process used in the galvanizing facility.
 As clean steel is necessary for the metallurgical reaction to occur in the galvanizing kettle, these surface contaminants need to be removed mechanically prior to sending the fabrication to the galvanizer.